SAWA (non-profit organization): Programs

 The main focus of Sawa Organization is to combat violence against women and children, as stated on their homepage.
 Besides, the organization runs various programs to combat other issues in the Palestinian society.

 Helpline

 The Helpline is the core of Sawa's work.
 It operates from 24 hours a day every day of the week.
 The counsellors are volunteers and go through training.
 The helpline is toll-free and supported by PalTel.
 The Helpline offers counselling by phone, chat, e-mail and face-to-face.

 Educational programs

-Sawa arranges various workshops which lasts from 1–3 months.
-The workshops focus on violence and harassment and uses dialogue as the primary approach.
-Some workshops include sport sessions in order to raise physical awareness.

-Sawa targets children through specific workshops.
-These workshops consist of puppets shows and discussion.
-The puppet shows are used as an indirect way of targeting problems such as sexual abuse to children.

-Sawa also trains professionals such as police officers, prosecutors, medical staff and the family protection unit of the Palestinian Police.
-They're trained on how to deal with victims of violence, how to deal with the perpetrator and intervention plans.